namwkim/storycurve/README.md

 <a name="band" href="#band">#</a> _vis_.**band**([_accessor_])

-Sets an accessor function for a first metadata for a data point which is visualized as a surrounding band.
+Sets an accessor function for a metadata for a data point which is visualized as a surrounding band.
 If the categories of the metadata are too many, it is desirable to filter them in advance as they can overload the visualization.
 If no _accessor_ is provided, returns the current accessor.
 The default accessor is as below:

 ```js
 vis.band(d=>d.scene_metadata.location);